NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 Slight majority backs Trump's acquittal in impeachment trial

-Finally, 51 percent of all voters in the poll say they favor the U.S. Senate’s decision to acquit Trump in the impeachment trial against him.
+Finally, 51 percent of all voters in the poll say they favor the Senate's decision to acquit Trump in the impeachment trial.

 That's compared with 47 percent who oppose the Senate's decision.